 The Government do not provide subsidies for second degrees and so many Ethiopian-Israeli students find themselves taking low-paid jobs because they cannot find employment in their field.

 Myisrael has been thrilled to support this programme and is continuing to do so.
-So far, we have already funded courses for 10 nurses and are hoping to raise enough to help 20 more people take professional qualifications.
+This year, we are hoping to raise enough to help 16 more people take professional qualifications.

 We really believe that this gives individuals the best chance of breaking the cycle-of-poverty that they have known until now.